ConservationInternational/trends.earth/LDMP/help/source/index.rst

 | `English <../en/index.html>`_ | `Francais <../fr/index.html>`_ | `Español <../es/index.html>`_ | `Swahili <../sw/index.html>`_ |
 +-------------------------------+--------------------------------+-------------------------------+-------------------------------+

-trends.earth (formerly the Land Degradation Monitoring Toolbox) supports development of baselines and monitoring of land degradation using an innovative desktop and cloud-based system.
+trends.earth (formerly the Land Degradation Monitoring Toolbox) is a platform for monitoring land change using an innovative desktop and cloud-based system.

-trends.earth supports monitoring indicators for Sustainable Development Goal (SDG) Target  15.3.1 (land degradation neutrality) including productivity, land cover, and soil organic carbon, and also supports reporting to the United Nations Convention to Combat Desertification (UNCCD).
+trends.earth supports monitoring the three sub-indicators for Sustainable Development Goal (SDG) Target  15.3.1 (land degradation neutrality) including productivity, land cover, and soil organic carbon, and also supports reporting to the United Nations Convention to Combat Desertification (UNCCD).

-trends.earth also allows users to plot time series of key indicators, and to produce maps and other graphics that can support tracking the impact of sustainable land management or other projects.
+trends.earth also allows users to plot time series of key indicators of land change, and to produce maps and other graphics that can support tracking the impact of sustainable land management or other projects.

 The documentation and training materials, including a number of demonstration videos, are available on this website: